 Oregon Pursues 'Net-Zero' as Standard for New Construction

-Originally published by the following source: Natural Resources Defense Council — November 13, 2017
+Originally published by: Natural Resources Defense Council — November 13, 2017

 The following article was produced and published by the source linked to above, who is solely responsible for its content.
 SBC Magazine is publishing this story to raise awareness of information publicly available online and does not verify the accuracy of the author’s claims.
 As a consequence, SBC cannot vouch for the validity of any facts, claims or opinions made in the article.

 Accelerating Efficiency in Oregon’s Built Environment (Executive Order No. 17-20)

 Oregon’s goal, as laid out in the EO signed last week, is to achieve net-zero energy-ready buildings as standard practice across the state.
 The details are important, of course.
 “Net-zero energy” generally means that a building does not consume more energy than it generates through on-site, renewable energy.
 But “net zero” can be defined a variety of different ways, depending on whether the energy use is measured as source energy (i.e., the amount of raw fuel that’s required to operate the building) or the site energy (i.e., the amount of energy used to operate a building, as reflected on utility bills).

 It’s important that Oregon’s Built Environment Working Group, responsible for implementing the EO, consider the full fuel cycle emissions of natural gas and electricity.
 Full fuel cycle refers to the emissions that come from extracting the natural resources and generating the energy, not just from the energy use inside the building.
 Doing so will account for the increasing share of renewable energy as a source in the state’s energy mix, which can help inform policies to reduce emissions starting at the grid.